iotaledger/integration-services/api/USAGE.md

 }
 ```

-This challenge must now be signed using the private key of the keypair and sent to the `auth` endpoint via POST, which then returns a JWT if it is signed with the correct key.
+This challenge must now be decrypted using the private key of the user keypair and sent back to the `auth` endpoint via POST, which then returns a JWT, in case the challenge was successfully decrypted.
 This JWT can then be transformed into a Bearer token and be added into the Authorization header of the request.

-Signing the challenge by the client can be done with the following two function calls.
+Decrypt the challenge by the client can be done with the following two function calls.

 ```
 const encodedKey = await getHexEncodedKey(identity.key.secret);